SummerSlam (2017): Storylines

 At Great Balls of Fire, Sasha Banks defeated Alexa Bliss by count-out, thus Bliss retained the Raw Women's Championship.
 Over the next couple of weeks, Bayley scored pins over Bliss in a tag team match, and a non-title singles match.
 Bayley in turn felt she deserved a title shot, while Banks felt she deserved a rematch due to Bliss' actions at Great Balls of Fire.
 A number one contender's match between the two the following week was won by Bayley.
 Bayley then suffered a legitimate shoulder injury, incurred during a match with Nia Jax, forcing her to relinquish her number one contender's spot.
 Two triple threat matches were then scheduled for the following episode of Raw with the winner of each facing each other to determine the new number one contender for the Raw Women's Championship.
 Banks won the first triple threat match by defeating Alicia Fox and Emma, while Jax won the second by defeating Dana Brooke and Mickie James.
 The following week, Banks defeated Jax to become the new number one contender against Bliss at SummerSlam.

 At Battleground, Jinder Mahal defeated Randy Orton in a Punjabi Prison match to retain the WWE Championship with help from The Singh Brothers and the return of The Great Khali.
 On the following episode of SmackDown, Mahal demanded a new opponent for SummerSlam.
 John Cena came out, congratulated Mahal, and then challenged him for the WWE Championship at SummerSlam.
 However, SmackDown General Manager Daniel Bryan said Cena had to earn his opportunity and scheduled a number one contender's match between Cena and Shinsuke Nakamura.
 The following week, Nakamura defeated Cena to become the number one contender for the WWE Championship at SummerSlam.

 On the Great Balls of Fire Kickoff pre-show, Neville defeated Akira Tozawa to retain the WWE Cruiserweight Championship.
 On the July 31 episode of Raw, a number one contender's match was scheduled between Tozawa and Ariya Daivari for the following night's 205 Live with the winner facing Neville for the Cruiserweight Championship at SummerSlam.
 On 205 Live, Tozawa defeated Daivari to become the number one contender.
 On the August 14 episode of Raw, Tozawa received his title match early and defeated Neville to become the new Cruiserweight Champion, and their originally scheduled SummerSlam match was made a rematch with Neville as the challenger.
 On August 16, WWE confirmed that the match would take place on the SummerSlam Kickoff pre-show.

-Shane McMahon was involved in the feud between AJ Styles and Kevin Owens, and was named the special guest referee for Styles and Owens' match at SummerSlam.
+SmackDown's commissioner Shane McMahon was involved in the feud between AJ Styles and Kevin Owens, and was named the special guest referee for Styles and Owens's match at SummerSlam.